Nitazenes: The Side Effects, Dangers, and Treatment

 • Death

-Repeated nitazenes use can lead to health issues like:
+Repeated nitazene use can lead to health issues such as:

 • Heart disease